 Japan’s SBI Holdings announced that group company SBI Investment is creating the SBI AI & Blockchain Fund, a Venture Capital Fund (SBI AI & Blockchain LPS) in order to invest in promising companies in AI and blockchain technology.

-SBI said they have been considering starting the new Fund since around October 2017 and decided to start making investments reaching about JPY 20 billion this month to meet strong requests from the existing FinTech Fund investors, domestic and overseas financial institutions, corporations, and institutional investors.
+Having been considering starting the new fund since around October 2017, SBI decided to start making investments reaching about JPY 20 billion this month to meet strong requests from its existing FinTech fund investors, domestic and overseas financial institutions, corporations, and institutional investors.